Appointments and Prescriptions

 What if I already have a scheduled appointment?

 Your doctor is reviewing all appointments to see which may safely be rescheduled or converted to a phone or video visit.
 If your appointment is medically necessary, your doctor will arrange care for you in the safest way possible.

-Please do not call your doctor about these appointments.
 If your appointment must be rescheduled, your doctor's office will call you.

 When will Sharp resume scheduling elective and essential surgeries and procedures?

 Sharp has begun the resumption of elective and essential surgeries and procedures, but not at the same levels prior to the COVID-19 pandemic.
 If you have any questions about a procedure or surgery that was postponed, please contact your physician.